-Join our next webinar on Chemoproteomic profiling: from target discovery to target engagement which takes place on 16th March 2021 at 10 am EDT by zoom.
+Join our next webinar on Chemical Networks: How to Source Small Molecules in Open Discovery Projects? which takes place on 18th May 2021 at 7 am PDT / 10 am EDT / 3 pm BST / 4 pm CEST - by zoom.

 What is Target 2035?